triggers/tmp-march-2021/README.md

   6. To capture 60 seconds of pcap data, enter `0` for the "# of Pkts" and `60000` for "Time Limit (ms)".
-Also select the "File Only" checkbox to prevent the thousands of packets from trying to deplay in the UI.
+Also select the "File Only" checkbox to prevent the thousands of packets from trying to display in the UI.

   7. To start the capture, click on the `CAPTURE PACKETS` button.
 The UI will animate while the capture is taking place.

-  8. After a little more than 60 seconds, the animation should stop and a new dowload button will appear.
+  8. After a little more than 60 seconds, the animation should stop and a new download button will appear as a cloud icon with a downward pointing arrow.
 Click on this button and the new pcap file will download.

   9. When finished, destroy the environment by clicking on the `DESTROY` button.